-• Note the update in relation to discussions with Translink regarding the East Belfast Translink Depot and the proposal that the Council obtains further advice to ensure this work is approached from an optimal city regeneration perspective.
-Consider the draft response to the Review of Alfred Street / Upper Arthur Street Cycle Lane outlined in Appendix 1 and if appropriate agree the response submission to the Department for Infrastructure. • Consider the various Transport Scheme Consultations being undertaken by the Department for Infrastructure as outlined in Appendix 1 and if appropriate confirm Council's support to these proposals.
-3.0 Main report 0.4 3.1 1.
-Infrastructure Study 3.2 At the September 2017 meeting of the City Growth & Regeneration Committee it was agreed that specialist support should be commissioned to develop a Belfast Infrastructure Study.
+- note the update on the Belfast Infrastructure Study and the intention to hold a Members' Briefing to present the outworkings of the Study; - (ii) note the update on the Belfast Car Parking Strategy and Action Plan and agree to a future Members meeting with Dfl on the issue of problem parking; - (iii) note the update in relation to discussions with Translink regarding the East Belfast Translink Depot and the proposal that the Council obtains further advice to ensure this work is approached from an optimal city regeneration perspective; - (iv) consider the draft response to the Review of Alfred Street / Upper Arthur Street Cycle Lane outlined in the attached appendix and, if appropriate, agree the response for submission to the Department for Infrastructure; and - (v) consider the various Transport Scheme Consultations being undertaken by the Department for Infrastructure as outlined in the attached appendix, and if appropriate confirm Council's support to these proposals.

+3.1 1.
+Infrastructure Study

+- 3.2 At the September 2017 meeting of the City Growth and Regeneration Committee it was agreed that specialist support should be commissioned to develop a Belfast Infrastructure Study.
 The aim of the study is to identify the infrastructure required to support delivery of the growth ambitions of the Belfast Agenda to drive physical and social regeneration.
-It will also identify the key strategic projects required to facilitate economic growth, positioning Belfast to attract inward investment, encourage development, and enable an accessible, inclusive and sustainable environment for residents and visitors.
-3.3 Arup were appointed to develop the Infrastructure Study in July 2018 and have been engaging with key stakeholders throughout late 2018 to establish baseline information and undertake a gap analysis.
-3.4 The study is based around two main categories of infrastructure i.e. Utilities and Strategic Transport and comprises three main stages: 1.
-Baseline Review; i.e. capacity and current planned interventions, as well as how to support growth ambitions; 2.
-Infrastructure Priorities; timeframes, criticality and geographic clusters; 3.
-Delivery; including for example the potential to maximise resources by greater integration of proposed interventions.
-3.5 In addition, Arup is considering issues of Local Connectivity & Discomplying and syntaring 0.0 In addition, Arup is considering issues of Local Connectivity & Placemaking and exploring the potential for future traffic analysis using an area based planning approach to take account of the transport implications of large or multiple developments within a given area.

-- 3.6 A Visioning Workshop, attended by key delivery stakeholders from across various infrastructure sectors, took place at City Hall in November 2018.
+It will also identify the key strategic projects required to facilitate economic growth, positioning Belfast to attract inward investment, encourage development, and enable an accessible, inclusive and sustainable environment for residents and visitors. - 3.3 Arup were appointed to develop the Infrastructure Study in July 2018 and have been engaging with key stakeholders throughout late 2018 to establish baseline information and undertake a gap analysis.

+- 3.4 The study is based around two main categories of infrastructure i.e. Utilities and Strategic Transport and comprises three main stages: - 1.
+Baseline Review; i.e. capacity and current planned interventions, as well as how to support growth ambitions; - 2.
+Infrastructure Priorities; timeframes, criticality and geographic clusters; - 3.
+Delivery; including for example the potential to maximise resources by greater integration of proposed interventions. - 3.5 In addition, Arup is considering issues of Local Connectivity & Placemaking and exploring the potential for future traffic analysis using an area based planning approach to take account of the transport implications of large or multiple developments within a given area. - 3.6 A Visioning Workshop, attended by key delivery stakeholders from across various infrastructure sectors, took place at City Hall in November 2018.
 The workshop was intended to begin to agree a collective approach to infrastructure planning to achieve the ambitions of the Belfast Agenda. - 3.7 Arup are currently preparing an Infrastructure Needs & Delivery Assessment to identify the key interventions required.
-The Needs & Delivery Assessment will prioritise infrastructure delivery and identify opportunities to cluster key infrastructure project delivery to maximise the benefit through collaborative delivery.
-A draft report is expected during early 2019 at which stage there will be further engagement with key delivery stakeholders. - 3.8 It is proposed that a Members Briefing will be scheduled in the coming months to present the initial out-workings of the Infrastructure Study.
+The Needs and Delivery Assessment will prioritise infrastructure delivery and identify opportunities to cluster key infrastructure project delivery to maximise the benefit through collaborative delivery.
+A draft report is expected during early 2019 at which stage there will be further engagement with key delivery stakeholders. - 3.8 It is proposed that a Members Briefing will be scheduled in the coming months to present the initial outworkings of the Infrastructure Study.

-2. Car Parking Strategy & Action Plan
+2. Car Parking Strategy and Action Plan